Bhanuu01/Datanauts-Intelligent-Deadline-Expiry-Detection/README.md

 ## Overview

 This branch contains the complete data team implementation for the Intelligent Deadline & Expiry Detection system built on Paperless-ngx.
-It includes all work from Initial Implementation (Apr 6), re-implementation with the updated dataset, and Final System Implementation (Apr 20).
+It includes all work from Initial Implementation (Apr 6) that is re-implemented with the updated dataset and Final System Implementation (Apr 20).

 ---